wp-plugins/adaptive-images/readme.txt

  - Fixed some edge cases of not being able to serve a resized image by reverting to original image.
  - More analytical settings page debugging and diagnostics.
  - Added debugging methods in the image cache generation script.
+ - Plugin can be configured to respect your default expires headers.
- - Some ocumentation stuff (as always).
+ - Some documentation stuff (as always).
  - Completely rewritten the script that generates and caches the resized versions of images in order to avoid the GPL vs CC-BY-3.0 licensing incompatibility of the original Adaptive Images script (http://adaptive-images.com/).
 Plugin is now totally independant and free of any licensing issues.